abpio/abp-commercial-docs/en/modules/database-tables.md

 ### CmsShortenedUrls

-This table stores the information about shortened URLs.
-Shortened URLs allow to redirect users to a different URL, in a more compact and memorable format.
+This table stores URL mappings in the system and used by the [URL Forwarding](cms-kit/url-forwarding.md) feature of the CMS Kit Module.
+The [URL forwarding system](cms-kit/url-forwarding.md) allows the creation of URLs that redirect to other pages or external websites.

 ## [File Management Module](file-management.md)